wilmix7/JOS/README.md

 Introduction:
 --------------
 JOS  is  invented   in  JDollar  by  wilmix  jemin  j  at 2015  and  is  used    only   for the    construction   of  Operating  Systems
 Using    JOS   One  can create   an  OS   with  in  5  or 10 or  30 minutes.
-JOS    takes   only  .OS  Extension file  and  converts  to  byte code  which  can  directly   interact  with  C@ , and  JDollar  class file.
+JOS    takes   only  .OS  Extension file  and  converts  to  byte code  completly and  JDollar  class file.
-So  that   we  can   call   JDollar class file   or  C@  class file  in  JOS  Program.
+So  that   we  can   call   JDollar class file
 JOS  follow   MVC   for   OS  Design.
-But   View   will   be  Jdollar  and  C@.
+But   View   will   be  Jdollar.

 It  is   ranked  as NO:9 Advanced Technology.